debops/debops/docs/defaults-configuration.rst

     Ensure that the encryption and filesystem layer are in place on the block device and the filesystem is mounted.

+  ``ansible_controller_mounted``
+    Same as ``mounted`` except that the keyfile is never stored on persistent storage of the remote system.
+    Might be useful when you don’t have a secure place to store the keyfile on the remote system.
+    With this option you will be required to run this role after each reboot to mount the filesystem again.

   ``unmounted``
     Ensure that the encryption and filesystem layer are in place on the block device and the filesystem is unmounted.
 Additionally ensures that the cryptsetup mapping